dongguaguaguagua/symbolizer/README.md

 # LaTeX Symbol Recognize

 Symbolizer is a modern solution for handwritten LaTeX symbols recognition, including static websites and mobile apps.
-You can recognize your handwritten symbols in any devices.
+You can recognize your handwritten symbols on any devices.

 The project is inspired by [Detexify](http://detexify.kirelabs.org/) and [Detypify](https://detypify.quarticcat.com/).
 However, Detexify uses [backend server](https://github.com/kirel/detexify-hs-backend) and requires network connection.
 Symbolizer uses WASM, allowing completely offline inference.
 Powered by ONNX runtime, the inference is extremely fast.
 Every recognition happens in milliseconds.